 Art.
-31 Data Protection and Confidentiality-/ Secrecy
+31 Data Protection and Confidentiality/Secrecy

-- 1 By registering for insurance, the persons to be insured agree that the data resulting from this registration and from the implementation of the occupational Pension Fund Plan will be transmitted to other insurance institutions, namely the reinsurer of the collective foundation.
-As necessary, the insured person will provide their written consent. - 2 The foundation and the participating insurance institutions have to take all necessary measures for strictly confidential treatment of data within the framework of the legal data protection provisions. - 3 All staff members of the foundation responsible for the running, management and controlling or supervision of the business of the foundation are subject to the legal obligations of confidentiality and secrecy, concerning all knowledge of personal details of beneficiaries and pensioners of the foundation and the employers.
-These legal obligations also extend beyond termination of their activities for and on behalf of the foundation. - 4 Otherwise, the statutory requirements apply (Art.
-85a et seq. of the BVG Legislation).
+1 The persons to be insured agree that the personal data resulting from this registration and from the implementation of the occupational Pension Fund Plan will be processed and kept in safe keeping.

+2 The provision institution can transmit data to other insurance institutions, authorities as well as the reinsurer of the collective foundation (hereinafter referred to as external data receivers) to be further processed, within the framework of the legal data protection provisions.
+As necessary, the insured person will provide their written consent.

+3 The provision institution and the participating insurance institutions have to take all necessary measures for strictly confidential treatment of data within the framework of the legal data protection provisions.

+4 All staff members of the foundation responsible for the running, management and controlling or supervision of the business of the foundation are subject to the legal obligations of confidentiality and secrecy, concerning all knowledge of personal details of beneficiaries and pensioners of the foundation and the employers.
+These legal obligations also extend beyond termination of their activities for and on behalf of the foundation.

+5 Otherwise, the statutory requirements apply (Art.
+85a et seq. of the BVG legislation).